 - You develop a rash in the later spring or summer months.
 Treating rashes from Lyme disease promptly with a short course of antibiotics prevents progression of infection to the joints, heart and nervous system.
 Lyme testing during this stage of infection is usually unhelpful since the test is often negative early on in the infection’s course.

 - You develop symptoms consistent with Lyme disease as described above.
 Some of the symptoms of Lyme disease can overlap with other tick borne infections such as Anaplasmosis, Babesiosis and Ehrlichiosis, which can be life threatening.
 Simple blood tests can differentiate these infections and often the treatment for Lyme disease, Anaplasmosis and Ehrlichiosis are the same.

-A big worry of mine this year is that people who develop fever and muscle aches this summer will assume that they have COVID-19 when they may instead have a tick-borne infection.
 If you develop fever, chills and muscle aches in the summer months in Rhode Island, you should contact your doctor!

 Testing for Lyme disease

 While Lyme disease is curable, the test for Lyme disease may stay positive for the rest of the patient’s life.
 Because Borrelia burgdorferi does not stay in the blood and is difficult to grow in a lab, it is unreliable to test directly for the bacteria with a blood test.
 Therefore, we test for antibodies the immune system makes after it has been exposed to the bacteria.